 This is a non-independent marketing communication commissioned by Henderson European Focus Trust.
 The report has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is not subject to any prohibition on the dealing ahead of the dissemination of investment research.

-HEFT seeks to maximise total return from a portfolio of stocks listed in Europe.
+To maximise total return (a combination of income and capital growth) from a portfolio of stocks listed in Europe.

 Henderson European Focus Trust

 John Bennett; Tom O'Hara